 FAFSA Parent Demographics

 If the FAFSA classifies you as a dependent undergraduate student, you will be required to provide parental information.
 For some it’s easy to determine whose parent information to provide, for others it may not be.
-Some of you classified as a dependent undergraduate student may be concerned about your parent’s ability or willingness to provide you with the necessary information.
+Some students classified as a dependent undergraduate student may be concerned about your parent’s ability or willingness to provide you with the necessary information.

 Click here if you need help determining who your FAFSA parent is or have other concerns with providing parental information.